anoff/blog/_posts/drafts/2018-11-XY-(audio)books-1.md

 > by ex-CEO Eric Schmidt and former SVP of Products Jonathan

 - hire people that want to learn over people that have learned (generalists over experts in IT because IT is changing fast)
-- hiring (only) people you want to have as friends makes a bad team -> no diverse opinions (LAX rule)
+- hiring (only) people you want to have as friends makes a bad team -> no diverse opinions, instead hiring people that you can have objective arguments with (LAX rule)
 - hiring is every employees reponsibility - make it part of your yearly employee reviews and bonuses for EVERYone, get people that are interesting not explicitly likable
 - if you start not hiring the best and settle for good you end up with bad after a few cycles
 - bad point: creative people want open office spaces?
 WTF
 - very exaggerated view on _classic_ companies
 - snippets: weekly _diaries_ max 1 page by every person published into the intranet w/o further presentation

+## NSA - Nationales Sicherheitsamt

+> by Andreas Eschbach